 To manufacturers, a channel is one of the most simplistic shapes on earth.
 This helps explain why channels are a commodity product -- they’re easy to make and extremely functional.
 As simple as a roll formed channel is, understanding C and U channel price factors is a little more complicated.

-To grasp why channels are priced the way they are, it helps to understand the basics of the manufacturing process -- whether that’s roll forming, press braking, or something else.
+To grasp why U and C channel prices are the way they are, it helps to understand the basics of the manufacturing process -- whether that’s roll forming, press braking, or something else.
 What you pay for each cost factor (materials, labor, etc.) varies based on the manufacturing process you pick.

 Keep reading for more!